apache/trafficcontrol/blueprints/layered-profile.md

 {
   "alerts":[
    {
-     "text":"cannot associate multiple profiles to a server", "level":"error"
+     "text":"cannot associate multiple profiles to a server with current API version but can be done via 5.0+", "level":"error"
    }
 ]}